College Now Faculty Resources

-Grades are due at the conclusion of your College Now course.
+Grades are due at the conclusion of your College Now course and before the CGCC term (that your course is aligned with) ends.
 If you are teaching a sequence, grades should be submitted at the end of each course within the term.

 It is the responsibility of the student to notify their instructor by the stated deadline if they wish to withdraw from a course.
 The instructor will then notify CGCC's Student Services to withdraw the student.
 Instructors are encouraged to remind students of the withdrawal deadline.

 CGCC College Now High School instructors must meet the following qualifications to be unsponsored:

 Master's degree in a related area plus 24 graduate hours of credit in the subject area; or

 - Master’s degree in the subject area and three (3) years recent, full-time, nonteaching experience in the field; or

 - Master’s degree in a related area plus 24 graduate hours of credit in upper division coursework in the subject area, and three (3) years recent, full-time, non-teaching work experience in the field; or

 - Bachelor’s degree in the subject area and four (4) years recent, full-time, nonteaching work experience in the field; or

 - Bachelor’s degree in a related area, plus 24 hours upper division coursework in the subject area, plus four (4) years recent, full-time, non-teaching work experience in the field; or